RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions

 The chiral extrapolated results can be converted to the $\MSbar$ scheme by the following matching factors~\cite{Chetyrkin:1999pq,Bi:2017ybi}

-where $\zeta_n$ is the Riemann zeta function, and {$n_f=3$ is the number of light quark flavors}.
+where $\zeta_n$ is the Riemann zeta function, and $n_f=3$ is the number of light quark flavors.
+The results in the intermediate scheme with $|p|$ can be converted to the $\MSbar$ scheme at $\mu=|p|$ using the above matching factors and the strong coupling constants at the same scale.
 To obtain the 2\,\GeV \,results in the $\MSbar$ scheme, we use the perturbative running from energy scale $\mu=|p|$ to 2\,\GeV.
 The anomalous dimension of the quark field $\gamma_q^\MSbar$ has been calculated up to four loops in the Landau gauge~\cite{Chetyrkin:1999pq}.
 With such an anomalous dimension, one can evolve the value of $Z_q^\MSbar/Z_V$ from energy scale $\mu$ to 2\,\GeV.
-The conversions of $Z_q^\MOM/Z_V$ and $Z_q^\SMOM/Z_V$ to $Z_q^\MSbar/Z_V$(2\,\GeV) for the 64I ensemble are plotted in Fig.~(\ref{fig:Zq_momentum}).
+The conversions of $Z_q^\MOM/Z_V$ and $Z_q^\SMOM/Z_V$ to $Z_q^\MSbar/Z_V$(2\,\GeV) for the 64I ensemble are plotted in Fig.~\ref{fig:Zq_momentum}.

-The results in the upper panel of Fig.~(\ref{fig:Zq_momentum}) are those using the intermediate $\MOM$ scheme; it exhibits a nonnegligible discretization error, especially in the large $a^2p^2$ region.
+The results in the upper panel of Fig.~\ref{fig:Zq_momentum} are those using the intermediate $\MOM$ scheme; The yellow data represent the $Z_q/Z_V$ in the $\MOM$ scheme at different $a^2p^2$ and the green data are the results in the $\MSbar$ scheme at $\mu=|p|$.
+The blue data are the results in the $\MSbar$ scheme with $2~\GeV$, which is evolved from $\mu$.
+They exhibit nonnegligible discretization errors, especially in the large $a^2p^2$ region.
 The data show a downward trend in the range $3\leq a^2p^2 \leq 12$ and a gentler upward trend for $a^2p^2\geq 12$.
-In order to remove such a discretization error, we use following ansatz to fit the data,
+In order to remove such a discretization error, we use following ansatz to fit the blue data,